EricZhengAZ/Lable-Track1EC601/README.md

 ### retrained models
 The models we trained for our product.
 We provide different versions if anyone wanna use them.
 ### use our model in iOS
-The folder old_apps contains an iOS App that we are no longer using.
+This folder contains an iOS App that we are no longer using.
 It is a simple app for us to test our trained models at the beginning.
 It also gives a breif idea about how to use tensorflow trained models for iOS app.
+Anyone who wants to try our model on iOS can start with this app.

 ## Reference: